HowTo: Node Red - Create a user interface with dashboard nodes

 The text output node is ideal for simply displaying text.
 For example, you can display measured values from sensors.
 The user has no option to edit the displayed text.

-As a result, there is relatively little that can be set in the properties of the text output node.
-In addition to the “Value Format” in which you can expand the appearance of the text output with additional information such as unit symbols, you also have the option of editing the layout of the text output.
+As a result, relatively few settings can be made in the properties of the text output node.
+In addition to the "Value Format" in which you can extend the appearance of the text output with additional information such as unit characters, you also have the option of editing the layout of the text output.
 You can choose from five different arrangements of label and text.
-Just try out which one suits your presentation best.
+Simply try out which one best suits your presentation.

 View of the text output node in the dashboard view.